 ●Frightening or paranoid delusions or hallucinations

-LIFE WITH DEMENTIA
+COPING WITH DEMENTIA

 For people with dementia — It is important for people with early dementia to care for their physical and mental health.
 This means getting regular checkups, taking medicines if needed, eating a healthy diet, exercising regularly, getting enough sleep, and avoiding activities that may be risky.

-In addition, you should discuss your preferences regarding issues that are likely to become important as dementia worsens, including:
+In addition, you should discuss your preferences regarding issues that are likely to become important as your dementia worsens, including:

 ●Where will I live?